GraphPrompt: Graph-Based Prompt Templates for Biomedical Synonym Prediction: Problem Statement

 Previous work \citep{sung2020biomedical} and the base model use BioBERT with $\CLS$ readout function as the encoders, which take the synonym or entity as the input and use the hidden state of $\CLS$ as the output.
 However, using the synonym or entity as the input text might not fully capture its semantic since PLMs are often pre-trained with sentences instead of phrases.
 To tackle this problem, we construct two simple prompt templates $\Temp^0$ for a training entity-synonym pair $(v, s)$ as: $\Temp^0(\MASK, v) = \LQ \MASK$ is identical with $v \RQ$ and $\Temp^0(\MASK, s) = \LQ \MASK$ is identical with $s \RQ$ ($\CLS$ and $\SEP$ are omitted).
-Then we optimize the model by solving an masked language modeling task, where we use the output of BioBERT at $\MASK$ token as the dense representation $\uu_v$ ($\uu_s$) for $v$ ($s$), respectively: \begin{small} \begin{shrinkeq}{-1ex} \end{shrinkeq} \end{small} Since the graph is not used here, we refer to $\uu_v$ as the zeroth-order representation of entity $v$.
-The loss function of prompt model is similar to base model's, where we select the whole entity set $\mathcal{V}$ as candidates instead of its subset: \begin{shrinkeq}{-1ex} \end{shrinkeq}
+Then we optimize the model by solving an masked language modeling task, where we use the output of BioBERT at $\MASK$ token as the dense representation $\uu_v$ ($\uu_s$) for $v$ ($s$), respectively: $\uu_v = \BioBERT (\Temp^0(\MASK, v)), \uu_s = \BioBERT (\Temp^0(\MASK, s)). $

+Since the graph is not used here, we refer to $\uu_v$ as the zeroth-order representation of entity $v$.
+The loss function of prompt model is similar to base model's, where we select the whole entity set $\mathcal{V}$ as candidates instead of its subset: